kernelmachine/kernelmachine.github.io/_posts/2023-04-27-fellowship-statement-advice.md

 ### Tie your interests with the sponsor's interests

-Remember that, while this statement might be like your "thesis proposal lite", the ideas should eb interesting to the sponsor!
+Remember that your research proposals should be interesting to the sponsor!
 Do a bit of research on the sponsor's research or application areas, and try to tie in your directions to what they might be working on.
 For example, I chose to add a few sentences around how my work is applicable to Bloomberg's interest in building models for breaking news, where domains are rapidly updating and modularity is useful.
+The Bloomberg fellowship also has a "social good" dimension, and so social themes weave throughout my document.

 ### Speculate on the future

-Feel free to add lots of future work in your proposal, half-baked directions, or things you're generally excited about but may not be fully formulated yet.
+Feel free to add lots of future work in your proposal, including half-baked directions.
 For example, a lot of the decentralized LM section contains future work that I wasn't sure would totally work, but had a vague idea about.
-These lofty ideas are the things that will get your reader excited to fund you.
-But again, make sure all ideas you mention are cohesive and not all over the place.
+These lofty ideas are the things that will get the reader excited to fund you.
+But again, make sure all your ideas are cohesive and supported by previous work.

 ### Closing

-As I mentioned earlier, I think writing a fellowship proposal was an amazing exercise to learn how to craft a longer term research agenda.
-Regardless of the outcome of the fellowship, hopefully you'll learn some new stuff about writing, generate novel ideas for research, and get a head start on your thesis!
+I think writing a fellowship proposal was an amazing exercise to learn how to craft a longer term research agenda.
+Regardless of the outcome of your application, hopefully you'll learn some new stuff about writing, generate novel ideas for research, and get a head start on your thesis!

 Feel free to reach out if you have more questions, and if you are currently applying for fellowships: good luck!